Governor Kristi Noem’s Weekly Column: Battling the Meth Epidemic

 Battling the Meth Epidemic

-By Rep. Kristi Noem
+By Governor Kristi Noem

 Earlier this month, I placed my hand on my dad’s worn Bible and made a promise to South Dakota to govern in a way that respects and benefits every person in our state.
 I promised to serve in a way that improved things for the next generation.
 My dream?
 To grow our state into a place where our kids can thrive.
 We’re going to produce a stronger tomorrow for the next generation.